anb0s/EasyShell/index.md

 **Windows:**
 - Terminals
-  - Command prompt (known as DOS shell or cmd.exe)
+  - Command prompt (known as DOS shell or cmd.exe) also as admin
-  - PowerShell
+  - PowerShell (also as admin)
+  - Windows Terminal
   - Bash
     - Cygwin: http://cygwin.com
     - Git for Windows 1.x/2.x: https://git-for-windows.github.io